-DISCO will further visually connect forwards and replies within the email thread using lines to the left of the emails.
+DISCO Review will further visually connect forwards and replies within the email thread using lines to the left of the emails.

-Hover over a particular email within a thread to display additional metadata.
+Hover over a particular email within a thread to display additional metadata:

-In addition to seeing the attachments within the thread, you can see links to Attachments at the bottom of the conversation thread.
+In addition to seeing the attachments within the thread, you can see links to attachments at the bottom of the conversation thread.

-For example, let’s say John and Tom have a back and forth email conversation in which they keep all the prior email messages within the body of their replies.
-The last email within this thread would be identified as Inclusive because it would be the only email within the thread that had the last piece of the conversation.
-If, in the middle of this email conversation, Tom forwarded the email to Sally for review, that email would also be identified as Inclusive because it would have information regarding the forwarding that would not be included in John and Tom’s back and forth email messages.
+For example, let’s say John and Tom have a back-and-forth email conversation in which they keep all the prior email messages within the body of their replies.
+The last email within this thread would be identified as inclusive because it would be the only email within the thread that had the last piece of the conversation.
+If, in the middle of this email conversation, Tom forwarded the email to Sally for review, that email would also be identified as inclusive because it would have information regarding the forwarding that would not be included in John and Tom’s back-and-forth email messages.

 Finally, you can limit search results to show only the most inclusive emails.
-Open Search Filters and select Inclusive emails only under Document Properties to limit your search.
+Open search filters and select Inclusive emails only under DOCUMENT PROPERTIES to limit your search.
 You can also use the search syntax IsInclusive(true) to narrow your search.